Deploy a container instance in AWS

 Service deployment configuration

-Please note that for networking you may need to create VPC, and Security group if they are not exists.
+Please note that for networking you may need to create a VPC and a Security group if they do not exist.

-Leave the other values as their defaults, the select Create.
+Leave the other values as their defaults, then select Create.

 Open created task

-In Task Configuration you can use Public IP to run curl command to check the API is working correctly which should return pong.
+In Task Configuration, you can use the Public IP to run a curl command to check if the API is working correctly, which should return pong.

 curl http://18.118.166.206:8080/v1/document-services/ping